telerik/ajax-docs/api/server/Telerik.Web.UI/ListBoxButtonSettings.md

 RadListBox displays the "transfer all" buttons when the  and
             	properties are both set to true.

-###  ReorderButtons `ListBoxReorderButtons`

-Gets or sets a value that specifies which reorder buttons should be rendered.

-#### Remarks
-A value that specifies which reorder buttons should be rendered.
-Members might be
-            combined using bitwise operators allowing for custom configurations.

 ###  TransferButtons `ListBoxTransferButtons`

 Gets or sets a value that specifies which transfer buttons should be rendered.